Pithikos/python-websocket-server/README.md

 You can get a feel of how to use the websocket server by running

     python server.py

 Then just open `client.html` in your browser and you should be able to send and receive messages.

 Using in your project
 =======================

+You can use the project in three ways.

-You can either simply copy/paste the *websocket_server.py* file in your project and use it directly (recommended) or you can install the project directly from PyPi (might not be up-to-date):
+  1. Copy/paste the *websocket_server.py* file in your project and use it directly

-    pip install websocket-server
+  2. `pip install git://github.com/Pithikos/python-websocket-server` (latest code)
+  3. `pip install websocket-server` (might not be up-to-date)

 For coding details have a look at the [*server.py*](https://github.com/Pithikos/python-websocket-server/blob/master/server.py) example and the [API](https://github.com/Pithikos/python-websocket-server#api).